trevorhanus/dynaflo/docs/index.md

+WTF was AWS doing when they wrote the node SDK for DynamoDB?
+Working with it feels like stepping back in time 10 years.
+Dynanode is how AWS should have built their SDK.
+It was built by JavaScript Developer's for JavaScipt Developer's.
+It's api will feel much more natural to those who are used to lightweight and intuitive libraries.

-Dynanode is a wrapper around the AWS DynamoDB SDK for node.
-There are similar libraries out there, but they all seem to attempt to make DynamoDB do something it wasn't built to do.
-Dynanode's goal is to make it easier to work with the AWS SDK while staying true to the DynamoDB way of doing things.
-It uses the termonology set forth by AWS.
-For every method, we will show you how to do it with the sdk, and then how you can do it with dynanode.
+Dynanode is a wrapper for the [AWS DynamoDB DocumentClient SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) for node.
+Dynanode's goal is to make it easier to work with DynamoDB in node.

-All Dynanode methods return Promises instead of using callbacks.
+One simple way Dynanode makes things easier is that all methods return Promises instead of using callbacks.

-Here is a link to the related [AWS SDK Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html)
+**Useful Links**

 [AWS DynamoDB Docs](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)